 The Women's Center, under the Office of Diversity & Inclusion, provides an early career faculty and staff development program, entitled Women Leading OHIO.
 Despite the major strides towards equality women have made in the workplace and higher education, there still remains a confidence and leadership gap.
 This program, which lasts for a full academic year, is cohort based and includes workshops, guest speakers, networking and social opportunities to help early career faculty in their career development and transition to Athens, OH.
 Cost to participate in the program is $800.

-Join Sigma Lambda Gamma National Sorority, Inc. and the Women's Center in honoring and celebrating the achievements of women at Ohio University.
+Join the Women's Center, and the organizing committee, in honoring and celebrating the achievements of women at Ohio University.
 This Appreciation Dinner is an opportunity for us to highlight the successes of women in a variety of roles, and to lift up those doing work in areas that may go unrecognized as "women's work" or more feminized labor.
 These awards are meant to honor women on campus, broadly defined.

 We encourage faculty to utilize Women's Center programming to assist in outside classroom learning opportunities for their students.
 In order to help faculty seamlessly incorporate our programs into their syllabus, we have prepared a co-curricular guide to bridge the gap between academic units and the Women's Center.
 This guide has detailed information about our events, areas of study each program would complement, projected learning outcomes, potential discussion questions, as well as recommended readings and in-class activities.